suhas316380/aws-auth-validator-webhook/readme.md

 ### Explaination

-1. The **ValidatingWebhookConfiguration** has the following namespace and Object selectors and hence namespace with label `name=kube-system` and objects with label `name=kubesystem` are processed by the webhook.:
+1. The **ValidatingWebhookConfiguration** has the following namespace and Object selectors and hence namespace with label `name=kube-system` and objects with label `name=kube-system` are processed by the webhook.:
 ```
   namespaceSelector:
     matchExpressions: